Getting Around Exmoor

 Key - Destinations in bold are within Exmoor National Park.
 Destinations in (brackets) are not served on all journeys.

 Whilst every effort has been made to ensure the accuracy of this information no responsibility can be taken for any inaccuracies or changes.
-Please call Travel Line for up to the minute information on services - 0871 200 22 33.
+Please visit Traveline for further details.
+Some services can be disrupted and so best to check with individual operators on the day of travel for confirmation.

 Exmoor Coaster (First - Adventures by Bus) - (open top)

-Route - Minehead, Allerford, Porlock, Culbone, County Gate, Countisbury, Lynmouth.
+Route - Blue Anchor*, Dunster*, Minehead, Allerford, Porlock, Culbone, County Gate, Countisbury, Lynmouth., Woody Bay station, Blackmoor Gate*, Combe Martin*, Ilfracombe*.

 7 days a week all year - Summer service: 7 journey's a day (8 on weekends / school holidays).
 Winter service: 2 services a day (3 services weekends and school holidays).